-My name is Sam and I serve as the Executive Director and CEO of Clean the World Foundation (CTWF), meaning I have the privilege of overseeing all operations as well as running all the programs and activities we do around the world.
+My name is Sam and I serve as the Executive Director and CEO of The WASH Foundation (TWF), meaning I have the privilege of overseeing all operations as well as running all the programs and activities we do around the world.

 What does your typical day look like?

 One of the neat things about our organization is it’s so global and diverse in nature, no two days are alike!
 My primary job is making sure CTWF is fulfilling our mission to the greatest extent we can, so I spend a lot of my time mentoring the staff to ensure we’re moving the ball forward and doing the best job possible.
 It also means I spend time visiting our program sites to make sure the work is being done efficiently and effectively, in the most impactful and sustainable way.